Performance Power Players: Adam Markey, Roku

-Roku’s Adam Markey Speaks on CTV Ads’ Exciting Future
+Roku’s Adam Markey Speaks on an exciting future for CTV Advertising

 Adam Markey is the Director of Product Management at Roku, a pioneer in all things streaming TV.
 His work is focused on the Roku Ad Platform, which makes Adam the perfect person to weigh in on the state of streaming TV advertising today.
 We sat down with Adam to learn how Roku is helping build the broader streaming TV ecosystem, discuss how marketers can adapt to include CTV in their big-picture ad strategies, and anticipate what’s coming down the road for TV advertising’s future.

-- CTV ads contribute to the full customer conversion funnel.
-Marketers that use search and social ads should consider streaming TV as another performance channel.
+- CTV advertising contributes to the full customer conversion funnel.
+Marketers that use search and social ads should consider streaming TV as another performance marketing channel

-- A winning streaming TV ad has three crucial ingredients: content, context, and creative.
+- Winning ads on streaming services have three crucial ingredients: content, context, and creative.
 Creative is especially key — but beyond visuals, advertisers should investigate options like shoppable ad units.

-- We’re early in the game for CTV.
-Expect major innovation around streaming TV ad experiences, measurement, and targeting.
+- We’re early in the game for CTV advertising.
+Expect major innovation around ads on streaming tv, measurement, and targeting.
 In the future, when all TV will be streamed.

 Roku plays a multi-faceted role in the CTV ecosystem.
 What factors have shaped your trajectory?